Austin Custom Brass "Doubler's Series" Cornet

 If you have additional questions send us an email.

-Prior to ordering please check our return policy below:
+Prior to ordering please check our Shipping and Returns policy.

 Also note weight indicated in the ad is shipping weight not actual weight of instrument.